SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste HDM100.md

 - **ONU Spectrum Monitoring**: Provides spectrum monitoring.
 - **RF**: Contains radio frequency info and settings.
 - **Station**: Contains station info and settings.
-- **Alarm Limits AC8000/AC8810/AC8800**: These pages display the alarm limits tables for the Teleste AC8000, AC8810 and AC8800, respectively.
+- **Alarm Limits AC8000/AC8810/AC8800**: These pages display the alarm limits tables for the Teleste AC8000, AC8810, and AC8800, respectively.

 ### 2.0.0.x

 The most important parameters for monitoring can be found on the **General**, **Alarm Limits**, and **Module Overview** (HFC Devices table) pages.

 Every 2 minutes, the connector will retrieve the connected nodes from the HDM100 controller.
 All connected nodes are displayed in the HFC Devices table.
 When a new node is discovered, the configuration file will be checked for its presence.
 Depending on the settings and the type of node, a new element will be created.
-The connector searches for a compatible protocol (set to production) in the system and uses this to create the new element.
-If no compatible protocol is found, the element creation status of the node will be set to Fail in the HFC Devices table.
+The connector searches for a compatible connector (set to production) in the system and uses this to create the new element.
+If no compatible connector is found, the element creation status of the node will be set to *Fail* in the HFC Devices table.

-#### Manage Generated Module Elements
+#### Managing Generated Module Elements

-By selecting and right clicking modules from the HFC Device table, you are able to easily start/stop/restart module elements that were generated by this connector.
+By selecting and right-clicking modules in the HFC Device table, you can easily start, stop, or restart module elements that were generated by this connector.

 #### Trend and Alarm Templates

-From the Templates page, you can define the default alarm and trend templates for every supported module type.
-Whenever a new module gets connected, the configured templates will be assiged to its linked element in DataMiner.
-By selecting and right clicking a module in the HFC overview table, you can overwrite the currently assigned alarm or trend template by the configured one.
+On the Templates page, you can define the default alarm and trend templates for every supported module type.
+Whenever a new module gets connected, the configured templates will be assigned to its linked element in DataMiner.
+By selecting and right-clicking a module in the HFC overview table, you can overwrite the currently assigned alarm or trend template with the configured one.

-NOTE: If no template is defined, this action will cause the templates to be unassigned from the selected module elements.
+**NOTE**: If **no template** is defined, this action will **cause the templates to be unassigned** from the selected module elements.

 #### Main Element Property